Table of Contents

 4. Insecure Password Storage in Group Policy Preferences

-In organizations where their IT processes or personnel are not too mature, they would often use batch or VB scripts to change the local administrator’s passwords using group policy.
-This caused a problem because many of these scripts store plaintext passwords in the script files.
+In organizations where their IT processes or personnel are not mature, they often use batch or VB scripts to change the local administrator’s passwords using group policy.
+This caused a problem because many scripts store plaintext passwords in the script files.
 In 2008, Microsoft released Group Policy Preferences to help system administrators hash the password on SYSVOL with AES-256-bit encryption.
-Prior to 2012, Microsoft disclosed the AES private key on the MSDN stored on the SYSVOL share on the domain controller.
-Unfortunately, all domain joined users have access to the SYSVOL share which would allow them to decrypt the password.
+Before 2012, Microsoft disclosed the AES private key on the MSDN stored on the SYSVOL share on the domain controller.
+Unfortunately, all domain-joined users have access to the SYSVOL share, which would allow them to decrypt the password.

-Even though this was a little more than 7 years ago, less mature enterprises are still seen to make a few mistakes.
 Many of them seem to know to apply the patch KB2962486 that prevented passwords stored in groups.xml.
-However, the old groups.xml file would not be deleted and the password to the old domain controller still works in the upgraded environment.
-In order to prevent this from happening to your organization, install the patch and remove old XML files that contain passwords.
+However, the old groups.xml file would not be deleted, and the password to the old domain controller still works in the upgraded environment.
+To prevent this from happening to your organization, install the patch and remove old XML files that contain passwords.

 5. Ensure AD backup and recovery